Skip to main content

 Overview

-In this tutorial, we will use contract HashLock as an example, to introduce how to mint a BSV20 Token (version 2) with sCrypt and transfer it with a Smart Contract.
+In this tutorial, we will use contract HashLock as an example, to introduce how to mint a BSV21 Token with sCrypt and transfer it with a Smart Contract.

 To enable all these features, you should install scrypt-ord as an dependency in your project.